telerik/blazor-docs/components/rating/overview.md

 ## Selection

-Users can choose from `Continuous` and `Single` selection.
+You can choose between `Continuous` and `Single` selection.
 The behavior depends on the `SelectionMode` parameter value.
 [Read more about the selection options of the Rating...]({%slug rating-selection%})

 ## Precision

-Users can choose from `Full` and `Half` precision.
+You can choose between `Full` and `Half` precision.
 The behavior depends on the `PrecisionMode` parameter value.
 [Read more about the selection precision options of the Rating...]({%slug rating-precision%})

 ## Label

-Users can set label via the `Label` parameter value.
+You can set a label with the `Label` parameter value.
 [Read more about the label of the Rating...]({%slug rating-label%})

 ## Templates

-The Rating component provides templates to enable developers to customize the rendering and appearance of the component.
+You can use templates to customize the rendering and appearance of the component.
 [Read more about the templates of the Rating...]({%slug rating-templates%})

 ## Events